 Relapse is not a part of every recovery, but it does happen — this is nothing to be ashamed of.
-The most important thing to do after a relapse is get help immediately.
-Your therapist or counselor can help you to identify the cause of the relapse and adjust your after care plan accordingly.
+The most important thing to do after a relapse is to get help immediately.
+Your therapist or counselor can help you to identify the cause of the relapse and adjust your aftercare plan accordingly.

 During rehab, it’s likely you’ll discover your triggers for substance use if you don’t already know them going in.
 Avoiding these triggers will be your biggest defense against a relapse early on.
 If you used when you were around the wrong kind of people, spend more time with your sober peers or go to more meetings.

-Once our clients have been through recovery and graduated from our program, many have voiced serious concerns about the possibility of relapse.
-We understand these important concerns and spend time with each client developing a plan for their life after rehab.
+Once patients have been through recovery and graduated from their program, many have voiced serious concerns about the possibility of relapse.
+These are important concerns and treatment teams will spend time with each client developing a plan for their life after rehab.

-At A Better Today, we are knowledgeable about how the body functions and heals.
-We understand that a comprehensive healing program is the best way to achieve long-term success in recovery.
-Our compassionate nurses, doctors, therapists and staff are trained to think out of the box in an effort to provide you with the utmost individualized care with the best possible results.
+Treatment centers are knowledgeable about how the body functions and heals.
+They understand that a comprehensive healing program is the best way to achieve long-term success in recovery.
+Compassionate nurses, doctors, therapists, and staff are trained to think out of the box in an effort to provide you with the utmost individualized care with the best possible results.

-Contact us today.
-It’s time to take the first step into the sober life you meant for yourself and your family.
+Contact us today, we can connect you with the best treatment center for you.
+It’s time to take the first step into the sober life you want for yourself and your family.
 We’re ready to help.